FrenchGithubUser/Explore-outdoors/README.md

 ## For the ones who do some developpement

 You can contribute to the website by doing whatever modification you want, and soon, to the app that will come with it.

+## For the ones who like design and picture editing/creation

+I beleive that the appearance of the website is really important as it gives the first image to the new visitors who don't know what we have to offer.
+So having a good design and nice images would be nice !
+If any of you see some points that could be improved, don't hesitate to create a pull request or to contact me !